 There are many different sayings about the origin of ganggangsullae.
 There is a saying that it was invented by the famous Korean Admiral Yi Sun-shin during the invasion of the Japanese of Korea’s coastal regions in the 16th century to trick the enemy – Korean women dressed in military uniform sang and danced around night-time campfires on the mountains along the coast to make the Korean military look greater in number than it actually was from the enemy’s side.
 However, regardless of how it originated, ganggangsullae has now become a form of folk entertainment of the Koreans.

 For ganggangsullae, the women dressed in hanbok join hands in a circle and begin singing and dancing at a slow tempo which gradually accelerates and culminates in a fast-paced finale.
 You can watch a video of ganggangsullae performance by clicking this link.

 Places to go to experience Chuseok culture

 If you are in Seoul around Chuseok and want to enjoy the festival with the others, there are a number of places you can go to in Seoul.
-For example, the Korean Folk Village provides various special experience programs like performance of Chuseok customs and ancestral rites and making of songpyeon during the period from 3 to 18 September 2016.
-The National Folk Museum of Korea offers Chuseok-related activities like sharing Chuseok food (e.g., songpyeon), preparing charye table, and folk games for visitors from 14 to 18 September 2016.
+For example, the Korean Folk Village provides various special experience programs like performance of Chuseok customs and ancestral rites and making of songpyeon.
+The National Folk Museum of Korea offers Chuseok-related activities like sharing Chuseok food (e.g., songpyeon), preparing charye table, and folk games for visitors.

 Chuseok – a blessing or a burden?